 Saving a 20% down payment is hard enough – don’t put yourself at a disadvantage by using a regular savings account that pays 0% interest.
-Utilizing a high interest savings account at Neo Financial where you will get 130 times the interest a traditional bank gives, is a good way to save up for your down payment faster.
+Utilizing a high-interest savings account at Neo Financial, where you will get a high every day interest rate.
+Much better than what a traditional bank gives, is a good way to save up for your down payment faster.

-If you have the means to afford a down payment, and the grit to endure multiple offer presentations and bidding wars.
+If you can afford a down payment and the grit to endure multiple offer presentations and bidding wars.
 You may be successful in finding a home to purchase.
 I went through this in 2020/21 and it was very stressful.
 Luckily we are now on the anniversary of one year in our first house as a family.